Between ICT skills and ICT capability, there is one key component that makes one more empowering than the other.

 So now the question is how to assess higher order thinking skills that you have learned the above examples of strategies to implement in your classroom practice.

 Higher order thinking skills are developed with technology in the classroom when there is a learning environment that encourages exploration when opportunities are presented to decide which software to use and how to use it, to make plans, to monitor progress during extended tasks, to evaluate and to reflect on ICT solutions and of course, the contribution made by ICT.

 ICT capability is inextricably linked to practical outcomes in meaningful subject-related contexts such as literacy learning.
-This means that higher order thinking skills fit with this characteristic as well.
+This means that higher order thinking skills fit with this character as well.